-6.6 Business Viability Assessment
+6.5 Business Viability Assessment

 A business viability assessment is considered for complex, high value and relatively important purchases and projects.
 However, procurement value is not used as the sole indicator of risk.
 In assessing whether a business viability assessment is required, consideration is given to the likelihood and consequence of a financial viability issue in the purchase or project and subsequent contract, as well as any other factors that have the potential to impact on the overall level of risk.
+Council's Procurement Staff will determine if a business viability assessment is required and will conduct this on behalf of the relevant area.